nickofthyme/Envoyus/gitworkflow.md

 ## Use a feature branch in your forked repo for development

-* Create a feature branch in your forked repo before writing any code: 'git checkout -b BLeNd-HR51/Envoyus#{waffleNumber}'
+* Create a feature branch in your forked repo before writing any code: 'git checkout -b {featureName}#{waffleNumber}'
 * Make changes and regular commits

 ***** squishing is optional